 Possio is a GPS tracker app with quite a simple design that we created following Google Material Design guidelines.
 Our design team made 140 artboards with various features and dealt with statistical data, maps, zones, and customized settings.
 The only unique things we designed were custom illustrations created for empty states, which took us 20 to 25 hours.

 Alias is a unique application in terms of design and animations.
 The peculiarity of the app is its bold design, which is a perfect match for what the Alias application is 一 a word guessing game.

 Google started off as a search engine, Amazon as an online bookstore, and Snapchat as an application to send pictures that soon disappeared.
 As you can see, these billion-dollar apps started off their journeys by delivering one real value at first.
 Since we also concentrated on one feature only, we ended up building a unique and beautiful application with custom animations.
 It took us 60 hours out of 140 total design hours to create custom animations and prepare inputs for development.

 Design hours: 190

-Sportvice is a great social media network with a custom app design.
-The Sportvice app helps users find great places to travel to based on advice from friends and lets users create destination wish lists.
+Spotvice is a great social media network with a custom app design.
+The Spotvice app helps users find great places to travel to based on advice from friends and lets users create destination wish lists.
 This application provides lots of functionality, settings, custom animations, and empty states.